Weather’s Pervasive Impact on Aviation

 Quantifying Weather Impact

-Airlines and ATC measure weather effects through several metrics:
+Airlines and ATC track weather’s damage through several metrics:

 Weather Delay Minutes